bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 **How we configured BOINC :**

-* 1. EEnsure BOINC takes up task according to the Cgroup: BOINC runs CPU benchmarking when it starts and requests task from BOINC server accordingly.
+* 1. Ensure BOINC takes up task according to the Cgroup: BOINC runs CPU benchmarking when it starts and requests task from BOINC server accordingly.
 It has various fields which can be configured.
 A detailed explanation can be found in the following <a href="https://boinc.berkeley.edu/wiki/PreferencesXml">link</a>

 For our MVP we configure the below fields: